LBHackney-IT/lbh-core/Hackney.Core/Hackney.Core.Testing/Hackney.Core.Testing.Sns/README.md

 ### Api projects
 #### 1. Create / modify the mock web application factory
-`CreateSnsTopic` should be called oince for each topic that needs to be created.
+`CreateSnsTopic` should be called once for each topic that needs to be created.

 ```csharp
 using Hackney.Core.Sns;